 - Action Learning courses that integrate financial theory and applications with hands-on work experience in the financial industry.
 These project-based courses challenge students to solve real-world problems with MIT's partner corporations, culminating in student solutions presented to the actual corporate decision makers.

-- A professional development seminar consisting of three days of sessions focusing on ethics, professionalism, and giving voice to values.
+- A professional development course consisting of sessions focusing on ethics, professionalism, and giving voice to values.

-- Industry treks to New York City and Asia to broaden exposure to financial careers and to the financial community.
+- Optional industry trek to New York City and study tour to Asia to broaden exposure to financial careers and to the financial community.

 Students have an option of writing a 24-unit thesis, which may replace a maximum of two electives, or a 12-unit independent study, which may count as one general elective, pending approval by the faculty director.